Medically Led Sessions

 Chair: Sonja Bartolome, MD, University of Texas - Southwestern Medical Center, Dallas, Texas

 This session will provide a comfortable setting for women to communicate about intimacy issues.
-Panelists will address concerns regarding the effect of this chronic illness on intimacy and relationships, and how to improve quality of life.
+Panelists will address concerns regarding the effect of this chronic illness on intimacy in relationships, and how to improve quality of life.

 Chair: Tim Lahm, MD, Indiana University School of Medicine, Indianapolis, Ind.